Israel declares war, goes after Hamas fighters and bombards Gaza

 The declaration of war portended greater fighting ahead, and a major question was whether Israel would launch a ground assault into Gaza, a move that in the past has brought intensified casualties.

-As many as 1,000 Hamas fighters were involved in Saturday morning’s assault, according to U.S. Secretary of State Andrew Blinken, speaking on ABC’s “This Week.”
-The high figure underscored the extent of planning by the militant group ruling Gaza, which has said it launched the attack in response to mounting Palestinian suffering under Israel's occupation and blockade of Gaza.

-The gunmen rampaged for hours, gunning down civilians and snatching people in towns, along highways and at a techno music festival attended by thousands in the desert near Gaza.
-The rescue service Zaka said it removed about 260 bodies from the festival, and the toll was expected to rise as other paramedic teams were working in the area.
-It was not clear how many were already included in Israel’s toll.

-Hamas and the smaller Islamic Jihad group on Sunday claimed to have taken captive more than 130 people from inside Israel and brought them into Gaza, saying they would be traded for the release of thousands of Palestinians imprisoned by Israel.
-The announcement by the two groups, though unconfirmed, was the first sign of the scope of abductions during the mayhem.
+Meanwhile, Hamas and the smaller Islamic Jihad group claimed to have taken captive more than 130 people from inside Israel and brought them into Gaza, saying they would be traded for the release of thousands of Palestinians imprisoned by Israel.
+The announcement, though unconfirmed, was the first sign of the scope of abductions.

-Warplanes fired tons of explosives on 120 targets in Beit Hanoun, Israeli Rear Adm.
-Daniel Hagari told reporters, saying Hamas was using the town as a staging ground for attacks.
+Israeli Rear Adm.
+Daniel Hagari told reporters Hamas was using the town as a staging ground for attacks.
 There was no immediate word on casualties, and most of the community’s population of tens of thousands of people likely fled before the bombardment.

 “We will continue to attack in this way, with this force, continuously, on all gathering (places) and routes” used by Hamas, Hagari said.